 On health: be grateful for your body

 Do I still wish my boobs were a little bit bigger, my hips a little bit smaller?
 Maybe.
 But only if I’m trying on a dress or a bathing suit.
-Most days, I don’t really think about how my body looks.
+Most days, I don’t think too much about how my body looks.

 I’m grateful to have held babies on my hip and little toddler hands while we crossed the street.
 I can still crouch down for hide-and-seek and swing at the playground.
 My body has gotten by on little-to-no sleep for literal years.
 It is scarred, squishy, creaky, and sore sometimes, but it can move (and my husband never mentions the squishy parts).
 I’ve seen enough friends and family get hit by health meteors cratering their lives to be grateful.